 Eligibility:

-- Women with justice involvement or formerly incarcerated and their children
+- Families with justice involvement or where an adult care giver is formerly incarcerated

 - At risk of or experiencing homelessness